 If you study the New Testament, you will find the word BEWARE is used by Jesus only nine times, and each time Jesus speaks this caution, it is spoken directly to His disciples.
 If Jesus tells us to Beware, and take heed, we definitely should.

-Matthew 7:13-15 “Enter in by the straight gate; because wide is the gate and broad is the way that leads one away to destruction, and many are those that will enter in because of their own selves.
-For straight is the gate and narrow is the way that leads one unto life and few are those that find it, so BEWARE of the false prophets who come among you in sheep’s clothing, but inwardly they are extortioners and wolves.”
+Matthew 7:13-15 “Enter by the narrow gate; for wide is the gate and broad is the way that leads to destruction, and there are many who go in by it.
+Because narrow is the gate and difficult is the way which leads to life, and there are few who find it.
+Beware of false prophets, who come to you in sheep’s clothing, but inwardly they are ravenous wolves.”

 Matthew 10:16-18 “Behold, I send you out as sheep in the midst of wolves.
 Therefore be wise as serpents and harmless as doves.
 But BEWARE of men, for they will deliver you up to councils and scourge you in their synagogues.
 You will be brought before governors and kings for My sake, as a testimony to them and to the Gentiles.”